Not so long ago Yamaha expanded its Arius line of home digital pianos with a new model – the Yamaha YDP-103.

 The USB to Host port can be used to connect the YDP-103 to a computer or to an iOS device to take advantage of various educational and music-making apps that open a whole world of possibilities for music creation, learning, and entertainment.

-To connect the piano to a computer, you’ll need an A-B USB cable that can be purchased in any electronics store for less than 5 bucks.
+To connect the piano to a computer, you’ll need an A-B USB cable that can be purchased in any electronics store for very cheap.

-In the case of an iPhone or an iPad, you’ll need to additionally buy the Lightning to USB camera adapter, which cost about $30–40.
+In the case of an iPhone or an iPad, you’ll need to additionally buy the Lightning to USB camera adapter.

 For iOS devices, Yamaha has developed a free app called Digital Piano Controller, which allows you to easily navigate the sounds and features of the YDP-103 using an intuitive on-screen interface.